 Summer holidays and winter vacations are exciting times, and the last thing you need is to worry about the safety of your house while you’re away.
 These quick home maintenance tips won’t take long to implement, and they’ll save you plenty of time, money, and headaches in the long run.

-If you need help, service, or maintenance for your appliances or plumbing systems, call the experts at Dial One Sonshine servicing the Stanton, CA area today at (714) 613-1016.
+If you need help, service, or maintenance for your appliances or plumbing systems, call the experts at Dial One Sonshine servicing the Santa Ana, CA area today at (714) 613-1016.